Well-Made/ComfyUI-Wan-SVI2Pro-FLF/README.md

 They are intended to be equivalent in this context and are provided so you can pick whichever sampler node better fits your existing setup or personal preference.

-The third workflow extends existing video by dropping in intermediate frames or prompts.
+- The third workflow extends existing video by inserting subsequent target frames or prompts to guide the continuation.

 ---